Select Interior Concepts (NASDAQ:SIC) Upgraded to Buy by Zacks Investment Research

-Zacks Investment Research upgraded shares of Select Interior Concepts (NASDAQ:SIC) from a hold rating to a buy rating in a report issued on Friday, Zacks.com reports.
-Zacks Investment Research currently has $12.00 target price on the stock.
+Select Interior Concepts (NASDAQ:SIC) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report issued on Thursday, Zacks.com reports.
+The firm presently has a $12.00 price objective on the stock.
+Zacks Investment Research‘s price target would suggest a potential upside of 12.25% from the company’s current price.

 According to Zacks, “Select Interior Concepts, Inc. provides interior surface products for residential and commercial builders.
 The Company offers natural and engineered stone slabs, cabinetry, bathroom countertops, wall tiles, shower enclosures, towel bars and rings, paper holders, medicine cabinets and mirrors.
 Its primary operating subsidiaries and segments consists of Residential Design Services and Architectural Surfaces Group.
 Select Interior Concepts, Inc. is based in CA, United States. “

-Separately, B. Riley boosted their price target on shares of Select Interior Concepts from $13.00 to $14.00 and gave the company a buy rating in a research report on Tuesday, March 16th.
+Separately, B. Riley raised their target price on shares of Select Interior Concepts from $13.00 to $14.00 and gave the stock a “buy” rating in a report on Tuesday, March 16th.

-Select Interior Concepts (NASDAQ:SIC) last announced its earnings results on Thursday, May 6th.
-The company reported ($0.07) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.11) by $0.04.
+Select Interior Concepts (NASDAQ:SIC) last issued its quarterly earnings data on Thursday, May 6th.
+The company reported ($0.07) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.11) by $0.04.
 Select Interior Concepts had a negative net margin of 1.37% and a negative return on equity of 4.95%.
-The company had revenue of $137.79 million for the quarter, compared to analysts’ expectations of $136.20 million.
-On average, sell-side analysts predict that Select Interior Concepts will post 0.39 EPS for the current fiscal year.
+The firm had revenue of $137.79 million during the quarter, compared to the consensus estimate of $136.20 million.
+Research analysts forecast that Select Interior Concepts will post 0.39 earnings per share for the current fiscal year.

-A number of institutional investors and hedge funds have recently modified their holdings of SIC.
-HRT Financial LP purchased a new stake in Select Interior Concepts in the 1st quarter valued at about $77,000.
-Susquehanna International Group LLP purchased a new stake in Select Interior Concepts in the 4th quarter valued at about $91,000.
-Goldman Sachs Group Inc. purchased a new stake in Select Interior Concepts during the first quarter worth about $102,000.
-Citigroup Inc. purchased a new stake in Select Interior Concepts during the fourth quarter worth about $108,000.
-Finally, Wells Fargo & Company MN increased its stake in Select Interior Concepts by 875.6% during the fourth quarter.
-Wells Fargo & Company MN now owns 15,864 shares of the company’s stock worth $114,000 after purchasing an additional 14,238 shares during the period.
-Hedge funds and other institutional investors own 49.70% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Royce & Associates LP bought a new position in shares of Select Interior Concepts during the first quarter worth approximately $1,168,000.
+Divisar Capital Management LLC increased its stake in Select Interior Concepts by 4.7% in the fourth quarter.
+Divisar Capital Management LLC now owns 963,978 shares of the company’s stock valued at $6,892,000 after acquiring an additional 43,221 shares during the last quarter.
+Systematic Financial Management LP increased its stake in Select Interior Concepts by 47.4% in the first quarter.
+Systematic Financial Management LP now owns 82,400 shares of the company’s stock valued at $593,000 after acquiring an additional 26,505 shares during the last quarter.
+Susquehanna International Group LLP bought a new position in Select Interior Concepts in the fourth quarter valued at approximately $91,000.
+Finally, One68 Global Capital LLC bought a new position in Select Interior Concepts in the fourth quarter valued at approximately $133,000.
+49.70% of the stock is currently owned by institutional investors.

 Select Interior Concepts Company Profile